ChrisWhealy/DistributedSystemNotes/Lecture 03.md

 Also, we will never encounter the situation in a distributed system where event `A` happens before event `B` ***and*** event `B` happens before event `A` (making `A` and `B` the same event).
 Thus, the anti-symmetry property can never be adhered to in real life.
 Strictly speaking however, whilst this rule is never followed, it is also never violated; therefore, this rule is said to be ***"vacuously true"***.
-That is, when dealing with a set of real-life events, we will never find an example that exhibits this property; however, we will also never find an example that violates this property...
+That is, when dealing with a set of real-life events, we will never find an example that exhibits this property and neither will we find an example that violates this property; so in this case, it can be ignored since it is a distinction without a difference.

-So, the "happens before" relation is a weird kind of partial order because only two of the three rules governing partial orders apply, and even then, one of those two is true only in a vacuous sense.
+So, the "happens before" relation is a weird kind of partial order because only two of the three rules governing partial orders apply, and even then, one of those two can be ignored.

 Therefore, the ***happens before*** relation is said to be *"an irreflexive partial order"*.

 In distributed systems, we will be dealing with many different kinds of partial order.
 So the first fundamental principle we find governing the behaviour of distributed systems is this weird partial order called "happens before".

 Whenever we talk about a relation being a partial order, we must first look at the set of things we're dealing with.
 If we're dealing with the "happens before" relation, then we're dealing with a set of events.

 ---